ryanfb/loebolus/README.md

  * `yaml2html.rb` - builds the index HTML using the association YAML and `index.haml`
  * `yaml2rdf.rb` - builds the assocation RDF using the association YAML

-To use the tools you'll need to do: `gem install haml nokogiri rdf rdf-rdfxml`
+To use the tools you'll need to do: `bundle install`